Genez-io/genezio-landing-page/content/posts/langchain_starter.md

 npm install -g genezio
 ```

-And login to your account:
+And log in to your account:

 ```bash
 genezio login